Lifecycleโ

 Now when we register this class as a Bean in context -

-method will be called when Foo
+the postConstruct method will be called when Foo instance is created.

 @PreDestroyโ